Soil microbiology: Biochemical processes

 One of the most distinguished features of bacteria is their biochemical versatility.
 A bacterial genus called Pseudomonas can metabolize a wide range of chemicals and fertilizers.
-In contrast, another genus known as Nitrobacter can only derive its energy by turning nitrite into nitrate, which is also known as oxidation.
+In contrast, another genus known as Nitrobacter can only derive its energy by oxidizing nitrite to nitrate.
 The genus Clostridium is an example of bacterial versatility because it, unlike most species, can grow in the absence of oxygen, respiring anaerobically.
 Several species of Pseudomonas, such as Pseudomonas aeruginosa are able to respire both aerobically and anaerobically, using nitrate as the terminal electron acceptor.

+Archaea are particularly adapted to chemically and physically harsh environments, with their unique membrane lipids, and their methanogenic pathways which incorporate a number of coenzymes unique to this microbial group.

 Nitrogen fixation

 Nitrogen is often the most limiting nutrient in soil and water.
-Bacteria are responsible for the process of nitrogen fixation, which is the conversion of atmospheric nitrogen into nitrogen-containing compounds (such as ammonia) that can be used by plants.
-Autotrophic bacteria derive their energy by making their own food through oxidation, like the Nitrobacter species, rather than feeding on plants or other organisms.
-These bacteria are responsible for nitrogen fixation.
-The amount of autotrophic bacteria is small compared to heterotrophic bacteria (the opposite of autotrophic bacteria, heterotrophic bacteria acquire energy by consuming plants or other microorganisms), but are very important because almost every plant and organism requires nitrogen in some way.
+Bacteria are responsible for the process of nitrogen fixation, which is the conversion of atmospheric dinitrogen into nitrogen-containing compounds (such as ammonia) that can be used by plants.
+Some nitrogen-fixing bacteria (e.g. cyanobacteria) are autotroph and derive their carbon from the atmosphere through photosynthesis while others are heterotroph and derive their carbon either from soil organic matter (e.g. Clostridium) of from a symbiotic host (e.g. Rhizobium).
+Some soil chemotroph bacteria derive their energy through the oxidation of nitrite ions, which they transform in nitrate ions, like Nitrobacter.
+These bacteria are not nitrogen-fixing microorganisms but contribute to nitrification, an important step in the nitrogen cycle.

 Actinomycetes

-Actinomycetes are soil microorganisms.
-They are a type of bacteria, but they share some characteristics with fungi that are most likely a result of convergent evolution due to a common habitat and lifestyle.
+Actinomycetes (or Actinobacteria) are bacteria, but they share some characteristics with fungi that are most likely a result of convergent evolution due to a common habitat and lifestyle.
+They display ambiguous species boundaries due to commonness of horizontal gene transfer.
+Although largely hypothetical, horizontal gene transfer from actinomycetes to ancestral fungi cannot be excluded, which could also explain the various morphological and biochemical features they have in common.